Who Needs Non-Standard Auto Insurance?

 | GEICO | Standard and non-standard overlap | ✅ Yes | Competitive rates; handles SR-22 filings nationally |

-If you've been convicted of a DUI, read our in-depth guide on car insurance after a DUI to understand exactly which carriers are most competitive for your situation.
+If you've been convicted of a DUI, read our in-depth guide on car insurance after a DUI to understand exactly which carriers are most competitive.
 Drivers with a suspended license should review your insurance options with a suspended license.
-International drivers with a foreign license can also find themselves in the non-standard market — see our guide on car insurance for international drivers.
+Drivers who have been denied coverage entirely should learn why denials happen and what to do next.

 Does Progressive Offer Non-Standard Insurance?